 Your friend has experienced the death of a close friend, family member, spouse, child, or even a pet.
 You want to help, but where to even begin?
-My guess is there are a flurry of questions running through your head: what can I possibly say or do that could help?
+My guess is there is a flurry of questions running through your head: what can I possibly say or do that could help?
 And worse, what might I say or do that could upset, offend, or just make me seem like an insensitive putz?
 What does my friend need?
 Does my friend want me around or want to be left alone?
 Is it just easiest to give my friend space?

 After a death, people often feel their friends feel totally uncomfortable around them or, worse, avoid them altogether.
 And they’re not wrong – many people do give their grieving friends way too much space simply because they have no idea what to say to them.

 What could be scarier than the idea of trying to help your friend in their darkest hour, only to put your foot in your mouth and upset them?
 I guess only the thought of your grieving friend going through the pain of grief and loss ALL ALONE.

 Before we go any further, let’s get one thing straight – life sucks sometimes.
 There are no “right” words that will take away your friend’s pain.
 It’s not your job to swoop in and make things better.
 Your first step in supporting your friend is coming to terms with that.

 You are not there to find a silver lining, give advice, or fix things.
 Grief is a long, ugly storm.
 You can’t slow the rain for them; you can’t stop the wind or the lightning; you better not even think of looking for a rainbow.
 You can settle in nearby, grab your umbrella, and share it with your friend if they are willing to use it.
 No more.
 No less.

 Okay, now that we have that out of the way, let’s talk nuts and bolts.